Accessing inaccessible information via quantum indistinguishability: Introduction

+This representational ambiguity motivates the question of whether independently prepared indistinguishable particles ought to be regarded as entangled or not: possible answers are still being actively debated \cite{ghirardi2002entanglement, ghir2003, ghirardi2004general, johann2021locality, benatti2021entanglement, benatti2020entanglement}.
+Furthermore, since entanglement is a paradigmatic resource for quantum information processing, another question that has arisen is whether the entanglement that is apparently intrinsic according to the first-quantization formalism can in principle be accessed and used: here an affirmative answer has been supported by various tasks in which particle indistinguishability provides similar advantages to those obtainable from entanglement \cite{li2001, pas2001, schl2001, eck2002, gitt2002, zan2002, omar2002, paun2002, shi2003, ved2003, wise2003, bose2003, sher2006, omar2006, cavalcanti2007useful, tichy2013, krenn2017, li2017, franco2018indistinguishability, chin2019, kar2019, ju2019, barghathi2019operationally, castellini2019, castellini2019b, nosrati2020a, nosrati2020b, morris2020entanglement, barros2020, sun2020, holmes2020, chin2021, wang2022, zaw2022, sun2022, lee2022}.
+A feature that is common to these tasks is that the advantage brought forth by particle indistinguishability is present only if the involved particles spatially overlap at least at some moment during the protocol, i.e. the particles should not be fully distinguishable by their spatial degree of freedom, if their entanglement is to be exploitable.

+In this paper we propose a new information-theoretic task that can be solved with the use of independently prepared indistinguishable particles, but cannot be solved with distinguishable ones, unless they are entangled.
+We thereby show that, in the context of our task, the indistinguishability of independently prepared particles provides an equal resource to the one obtainable from the entanglement of distinguishable particles, thus providing further support to the claim that the entanglement inherently present according to the first-quantization formalism is more than a mere mathematical artefact, and can indeed be used in information processing.
+Unlike previously proposed examples that support the latter claim, our protocol does not require its involved particles to spatially overlap at any moment - in fact, the protocol's success does not depend in any way on the distance between the particles.

-We will start by providing an informal presentation of our task, before putting it on abstract grounds.
-We will then present the quantum-mechanical analysis of the task and expand on the requirements necessarily satisfied by any quantum-mechanical protocol that solves it.
-The last section contains a discussion on the broader merit of our results and an outlook on possible future developments.
+The paper is structured as follows.
+Section \ref{sec1} offers an informal presentation of our task, whereas its precise formulation is given in Section \ref{sec2}.
+The same section also contains the quantum-mechanical analysis of the task and an expansion on the requirements necessarily satisfied by any quantum-mechanical protocol that solves it.
+Finally, Section \ref{sec3} provides a discussion and an outlook on possible future developments of our results and on their potential practical applications.